kango2/pogo/README.md

 3. Each transcriptome assembly takes up ~700 service units (SU) with a range between 180 and 1400 SUs.
 4. If a library from one sample is sequenced across multiple lanes, then one would have to merge data from those lanes.
 (ToDo)

+# Assembly repeat masking

+Assemblies need to be for masked for repeats before they can be used for annotations and other downstream usecases.